 Introduce to students that they will be looking at the idea of resilience and what that means.
-Begin by showing students the Digital Resilience Presentation (available at www.webwise.ie/connected) or even bring in the 3 different types of balls for students to look at and feel them.
+Begin by showing students the Digital Resilience Presentation or even bring in the 3 different types of balls for students to look at and feel them.
 Explain to students that they will do this by comparing 3 different types of balls - a foam ball, a ping pong ball and a rubber ball.
 Ask the students to decide which ball they think is the most resilient and ask for an explanation for their choice.